Facebook denies PM-Zuckerberg meeting

 Gen Prayut laid out the agenda of the supposed meeting in some detail on Tuesday.

 "Mr Zuckerberg asked to meet me to discuss cooperation in preventing and solving the problems of transnational crimes, and what kind of measures and plans should be in place," he said.

 Deputy Prime Minister Somkid Jatusripitak, who is in charge of economic affairs, also confirmed to the media on Monday the Facebook co-founder would visit Thailand.

-Mr Somkid said the meeting announced by the prime minister would provide a chance to ask him to block posts and videos deemed to be in violation of the lese majeste laws.
-Facebook has refused to remove or block most such posts.
+Mr Somkid said the meeting announced by the prime minister would provide a chance to ask him to block posts and videos deemed to be in violation of lese majeste laws.
+Facebook has refused to remove or block most of such posts.

 Facebook and the government have clashed over the refusal of the social-media leader to remove or block dozens of allegedly defamatory posts on their site, many of which are accused of violating the lese majeste law.

 For several years, Facebook has repeated its policy on blocking or removing posts, or identifying account users.
 In short, Facebook will not address any such government requests until there is a specific court order.